nus-cs2103-AY2425S1/ip/docs/README.md

 * the keyword `todo` is case-sensitive
 * there is a space between `todo` and task description
 * anything appears after `todo` will be used as task description
+* Don't use reserved word "/by", "/from", "[X]", "to" in the documents.

 Example: `todo read aerodynamics documents`
 <img src='add_todo.png'>